milescaprio/NumberImageProcessing/README.md

 Not high quality, but lots of complexity.
 This was an early coding project.

-Last modified October 2020, later uploaded to GitHub.
+Last modified November 2020, later uploaded to GitHub.